The Washington State Worker Retraining Program

 - Displaced Homeworker: A copy of your divorce degree, legal separation agreement, death certificate, a printout of primary wage earners WIA001 screen from the Employment Security Department and/ or statement of current circumstance (notarized) for the past 24 months.
 If underemployed and experiencing difficulty in obtaining or upgrading employment attach proof of current income ( 3 most recent pay stubs).

-- Honorably Discharged Veteran: A copy of you DD214 showing separation date from the armed services within the last 48 months and Honorable discharge status.
+- Discharged Veteran: A copy of your DD214 (or NGB-22 for National Guard members) showing separation date from the armed services within the last 48 months.

 - Active Duty Military: Documentation in the form of an official separation order.
 The document must identify the individual and the date of separation from the military.
+Separation must be within 6 months of the start of quarter.
 Dishonorable discharge status is not eligible under this category.

 - Self-Employed: Documentation reflecting self-employment within the past 24 months.
 Bring in a copy of your most recent income tax return with required forms/schedules demonstrating self-employment activities.
 Also, attach a statement and/ or other documents that support your unemployment is a result of general economic conditions in the community in which you reside or is a result of a natural disaster.